 What happens during the calculation?
 The walls and top of the furnace heat up due to conduction in the walls and radiation from the bottom.
 However, the top of the furnace also loses heat through radiation with the environment and convection with the fluid.
 Due to the interaction with the fluid the temperature is asymmetric: at the inlet the fluid is cool and the furnace will lose more heat than at the outlet, where the temperature of the fluid is higher and the temperature difference with the furnace is smaller.
 So due to convection we expect a temperature increase from inlet to outlet.
-Due to conduction we expect a temperature minimum in the middle of the top.
-Both effects are superimposed.
-The temperature distribution at t=3001s is shown in Figure 18.
+Due to conduction we expect a temperature distribution at t = 3001s is shown in Figure 18.
 There is a temperature gradient from the bottom of the furnace towards the top.
 At the top the temperature is indeed not symmetric.
 This is also shown in Figure 19, where the temperature of locations A, B, C, D and E is plotted as a function of time.